ballerina-platform/module-ballerinax-twilio/README.md

 }
 ```
 ### Send a whatappMessage
-As the following example, the connector supports to send whatapp messages and if the message is successfully sent , you will get WhatsAppResponse record otherwsie an error message.
+As the following example, the connector supports to send whatsApp messages and if the message is successfully sent , you will get WhatsAppResponse record otherwise an error message.
 Sample is available at: samples/client samples/sendWhatsappMessage.bal
 ```ballerina
 import ballerina/log;